Internal Auditing: Basics

 David McNamee has thirty years

-experience in audit and data systems, including previous experience as
+experience in audit and data systems, including previous

 a Director of Internal Audit at a multi-billion dollar